xinhari/xinhari/README.md

 level config from any source such as env vars, file, etcd.
 You can merge the sources and even define fallbacks.

 - **Data Storage** - A simple data store interface to read, write and delete records.
 It includes support for memory, file and
 CockroachDB by default.
-State and persistence becomes a core requirement beyond prototyping and Micro looks to build that into the framework.
+State and persistence becomes a core requirement beyond prototyping and Xinhari looks to build that into the framework.

 - **Service Discovery** - Automatic service registration and name resolution.
-Service discovery is at the core of micro service development.
+Service discovery is at the core of xinhari service development.
 When service A needs to speak to service B it needs the location of that service.
 The default discovery mechanism is multicast DNS (mdns), a zeroconf system.